nanovms/ops-documentation/packages.md

 ### Removing local packages
 By default, downloaded packages are stored `~/.ops/bin/.packages`.
-If you'd like to remove a package from your hard drive, whether its to conserve space, or to force a re-download of the package, you can do it here via the `rm` cli tool.
+If you'd like to remove a package from your hard drive, whether its to conserve space, or to force a re-download of the package, you can do it here utilizing the `rm` cli tool.